Eligible applicants must:

 In addition we are looking for students who:

-• Have excellent GCSEs or S4 qualifications.
-This means you have achieved at or close to the grades below.
+- Have excellent GCSEs or S4 qualifications.
+This means you have achieved at or close to the following grades.
 In England and Northern Ireland: at least eight GCSEs at grade A or 7 or above, or near this level.
 In Wales: at least eight GCSEs at grade A or above, or near this level.
 In Scotland: at least six B passes at National 5 or above, or near this level.

 The more of these you meet, the more likely you are to get a place on the programme.